I think they chose correctly.

 Now Spielberg didn't write the screenplay but his love of the novel was what got him into the film in the first place.
 And it shows.

 The film's opening is mighty famous.
 Skinny-dipping teenager gets eaten by an unseen monster.
 With horror we watch as this girl gets dragged every which way through the water as her too-drunk partner passes out on land and can't possibly help her.
 The sequence is horrifying, though I couldn't help but laugh.
 The three minute sequence was definitely shot during at least three different times of day.
 The quality of light ranges pretty greatly throughout the scene.
 In fact this kind of error happens quite a bit throughout the film.
 Hardly an unforgivable mistake but it's interesting to think of films as legendary as Jaws having these kinds of continuity errors.
 And since I'm thinking of it the best error comes once the final trio are on the Orca late in the film where Roy Scheider is talking and the scene quite literally fades out mid sentence.
-It'
+It's hysterical.

 What's interesting though is after this initial attack the film goes quiet.
 We get a really close look at the town on Amity Island and learn quite a bit about its economy and lifestyle.
 This is where the film shines in my opinion.
 Because of Spielberg's patience, this thriller's punches end up really packing a wallop.
 Spielberg makes sure there's real heart in this thing.
 Whether it be Roy Scheider's sheriff's son being in danger or the mother of one of the shark's victims slapping him in front of the whole town, Spielberg makes sure that at the heart of this film there's a real town with real people in it.
 This allows for him to not only stave off seeing the shark for so long but also to truly give the film weight that lasts long after people have left the theater.